We welcome Adult, Junior and Family Volunteers

 Step 1: Volunteer Application

-Please complete the volunteer application below.
-Adult Volunteers may submit their applications online.
+Please see the volunteer applications on the right side of this page.
+Adult Volunteers must submit their applications online which you find by selecting the button at the bottom of the right side of this page.
 Please be sure the email address you provide on the application is correct.
 A valid email is required in order to complete the adult volunteer application process.
-Junior Volunteer and Family Volunteer applicants download a PDF to complete, print and submit the application in person when you attend the orientation.
+Junior Volunteer and Family Volunteer applicants download the PDF to complete, print and bring the application in person when you attend the orientation.

 Step 2: Volunteer Handbook